There are some Python Libraries for Machine Learning and AI. They are listed below.

 - OpenFace Model

-The NumPy is amazing python library.
-It is a powerful and fast array-processing library for Python and used for scientific computing with Python.
+NumPy is an amazing python library.
+It is a powerful and fast array-processing library for Python and is used for scientific computing with Python.
 It is also used in many commercial products, such as Matlab, IDL, and Maple.
-Numpy is an open-source, free, and cross-platform available for every one.
+Numpy is an open-source, free, and cross-platform available for everyone.
 It was created by a University of California, Berkeley professor, Tim Donoho, which is available under the MIT license.

 SciPy is a free and open-source Python module for numerical computing and its applications in science, engineering, and technology.

 It includes a collection of Python modules for numerical computations and high-performance scientific and engineering algorithms.

 It is a programming interface to the C/C++ Numerical Python extension and an extensive collection of scientific functions.

 SciPy is a versatile library that enables you to solve a wide range of scientific and engineering problems in a variety of areas, such as statistical, linear algebra, differential equations, optimization, and signal processing.

 SciPy is designed to be used in both scientific and engineering applications, as well as in other fields such as statistics, machine learning, and data analysis.

 The following is a list of some of the applications that can be used with SciPy: